RespAI-collab/ATLAS/README_ATLAS-FN.md

 ## Contact

-For questions about the computational workflow or reproducibility package, please use the repository issue tracker or contact the corresponding author listed in the manuscript.
+For questions about the computational workflow or reproducibility package, please use the repository issue tracker or contact the corresponding author listed in the manuscript d.tjondronegoro@griffith.edu.au